 BATAK!

 Petrol fumes and time emanated from the wreck of a minibus, almost everything was missing including the inner door linings and floor.
 I paid for two seats to avoid being squashed in the front seat.
 A much better idea.
 He took it slow crossing the potholes that were now mostly dry.
-A perpetual cigarette glowed from the driver as Lonely Planet's guide book (LP) had said.
+A perpetual cigarette glowed from the driver - as Lonely Planet's guide book (LP) had said.
 Past the palm plantations and we were on the more solid road only an hour or so from Medan.
-Houses lined the way here changing from the small cottages that were like rough shacks to concrete shops two storeys.
-It was already getting dark as storm clouds rode in like surfies.
+Houses lined the way here, changing from the small rundown cottages that were like rough shacks to the lopsided concrete shops two storeys high.
+It was already getting dark as storm clouds rode in like irate mad Ozzie surfies tumbling through the spray on a major break.
 I had to face a hell journey across Medan to the bus terminal on the other side, where I was hoping for a luxury ac coach to Lake Toba, the super-volcano.
 The locals were packed in the back like sardines and not very happy ones as they stared at me typing on the front seat.

-'I don't like it when you said that it makes me not want to help you.'
-The guide was right, I should have waited, going by myself was also not the right person as I discovered in the three hour trek I did.
-But the ever pulling urge of the travel photographer and writer pulls one on to the next destination, the next sense experience to encapsulate for the waiting audience who is too timid to delve into the depths of the 'Heart of Darkness'.
+'I don't like it when you say that it makes me not want to help you.'
+The guide was right, and so was I, I should have turned down his help and waited, going by myself with him was also not the right person as I discovered in the three hour trek.
+But the ever pulling urge of the travel photographer and writer pulls one on to the next destination, the next sense experience to encapsulate for the waiting audience who is too timid to delve into the depths of the 'Heart of Darkness' of not quite Conrad's jungle of Africa, but maybe Lord Jim's tribes of South East Asia.

 'It does not matter, all one, all love,' I preached to him.